 Ann is a member of the Pennsylvania Bar Association, Family Law Section, the Berks County Bar Association, Family Law Section, and the Justice William Strong American Inns of Court.

-Ann resides in Sinking Spring with her husband, Eric, and their four children.
+Ann resides in Sinking Spring with her husband, Eric, and their two children.
 Ann enjoys reading, skiing, theater and music, and spending time with her family.